nubunto/nubunto.github.io__old/_posts/2016-08-10-graphql-and-postgres.md

+---
+  title: "GraphQL intro: from basic to PostgreSQL"
+---
 # GraphQL intro: from basic to PostgreSQL

 In this post, I'll walk you through building a simple API using GraphQL that persists data on